All Episodes

 At any rate, here's Olympia Snow.

-She was on with John Harwood, who said to her, How important is your Republican identity to you as a legislator?
+She was on with John Harwood, who said to her, how important is your Republican identity to you as a legislator?

-Uh so I think that those principles have always been uh part of the Republican Party heritage, and I believe that I, you know, reflect those views, and I haven't changed as a Republican.
+So I think that those principles have always been a part of the Republican Party heritage.

 I think more that my party has changed.